 Father Howard began making Oregon wine in 1984.
 He started creating wine as a hobby while he was a software engineer by day.
 Soon his passion was fueled and he began taking classes, winning competitions, and helping local winemakers sort and process grapes.
 In return for helping other winemakers, Howard was granted access to grapes for his own winemaking and was able to work with several vineyards throughout many vintages.

 Daughter Jessica first helped make the wine in 2000 as a passion aside from her day job as a biotechnology marketer.
 In 2003, Howard and Jessica joined forces and started Et Fille together.
+They made wine together for fourteen years.
+Now Jessica carries Et Fille forward for her own daughter, inspired by Howard's legacy.

 The Et Fille logo - consisting of the two holding hands - was designed by Michael Dudok de Wit, whose short animated film, Father and Daughter, won the 2000 Academy Award.